Sciatica, a Common Form of a Pinched Spinal Nerve

 Dealing with Sciatica

 Nonsurgical treatments for sciatica include rest, special exercises for relief of sciatica, physical therapy and anti-inflammatory medication.
 In severe cases surgery for sciatica can be an option.
 Today, minimally invasive spinal surgery such as laser spinal surgery and endoscopic surgery offer additional treatment options.
 At New Jersey Spine Specialists in Summit and Montclair, we treat patients from Short Hills, Florham Park, and communities throughout Union, Morris, Essex, Somerset and Middlesex Counties for sciatica and other spinal conditions.
 With a national reputation for excellence in advanced spinal care procedures, patients travel from around the world for treatment at New Jersey Spine Specialists.
-If you have a spinal problem, our board certified and board eligible orthopedic surgeons can explain how state-of-the-art tools and minimally invasive procedures can help you.
+If you have a spinal problem, our board certified orthopedic surgeons near you can explain how state-of-the-art tools and minimally invasive procedures can help you.
 Call or email us today to schedule a consultation.